drewm27/speakerrankings/passive/speakers/KEF-Blade-Two-Meta.md

 layout: page
 title: KEF Blade Two Meta Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The KEF Blade Two Meta ranks #2 out of 25 total Large Size Floorstanding Speakers Ranked.
+share-description: "The KEF Blade Two Meta ranks #2 out of 25 total Large Size Floorstanding Speakers.
 Find all the specifications and reviews in one place"
 ---

-The KEF Blade Two Meta ranks [#2 out of 25 total Large Size Floorstanding Speakers Ranked](/passive/floorstanding-large/#2-kef-blade-two-meta-used-listings-28000-only-sold-in-stores) for sound quality.
+The KEF Blade Two Meta ranks [#2 out of 25 total Large Size Floorstanding Speakers](/passive/floorstanding-large/#2-kef-blade-two-meta-used-listings-28000-only-sold-in-stores) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #2 [KEF Blade Two Meta](https://www.hifizero.com/index.php?q=KEF+Blade+Two+Meta) [[Used Listings](https://www.hifizero.com/index.php?q=KEF+Blade+Two+Meta)]: $28000 only sold in stores
 - Positives: One of the best speakers on the market.
 Amazing directivity.
 Insanely low distortion